CBC Radio Overnight

 CBC Radio Overnight is a Canadian radio programming block, which airs nightly on CBC Radio One from 1:00 a.m. to 5:30 am (or 6:00 a.m., depending on the station).
-The program airs only on CBC Radio One's regional outlets; it does not air on the nationwide Sirius XM service.
+The program airs only on CBC Radio One's regional outlets; it does not air on the nationwide SiriusXM service.

 The program, hosted by Saroja Coelho since late-April 2024, presents a variety of information programs from international broadcasters around the world.
 At the top of each hour, a regular CBC news update is aired, lasting four and a half minutes.
 Previous hosts of the program included Cathy Haag, Bernie MacNamee, Pep Philpott, and Jeff Goodes.
 However, apart from the news updates, the program's content consists primarily of complete programs produced by the CBC or other public broadcasters; the host's main role is to voice prerecorded interstitial announcements of the next program coming to air.